Alien-C00de/Secure-Release/README.md

 ## 🚀 Project Overview

 - Secure Release is designed to help uncover, analyze, and fix security vulnerabilities across your codebase.
-- It integrates static application security testing (SAST) and scanning tools like Polaris, helping you find issues like SQL injection, cross-site scripting (XSS), improper session management, and missing encryption.
+- It integrates static application security testing (SAST) and scanning tools for helping you find issues like SQL injection, cross-site scripting (XSS), improper session management, and missing encryption.
 - The tool is ideal for developers aiming to integrate security checks into their development workflows and for security teams conducting audits and reviews.

 ---